AnamKhalid09/Olympic-games/README.md

 - ’/pie_region_population’ which loads pie_region_population.html that runs pie_region_population.js.
 Which creates an interactive plotly pie chart that allows the user to select which regions are displayed within the pie chart showing the percentage of each United Nations defined region’s populaiton.

+## Statistical Analysis

+In correlation.ipynb file, statistical analysis is being done to find out the correlation between measurable factors.
+The Z-score test was performed to delete the potential outliers.

 ## Findings

+According to visualisations and statistical analysis, GDP clearly has an effect on country's success while population may or may not have an effect on country's success in Olympic games.

 ## References: